ahadjidj/Streaming-Workshop-with-HDF/README.md

 ## Create an HDF 3.2 cluster

 For this workshop, we will use a one-node HDF cluster with NiFi, NiFi Registry, Kafka, Storm, Schema Registry and Stream Analytics Manager on AWS.
 These HDF clusters have been previsioned for you.
 We will work in groups of two SEs.
-To reduce AWS costs, each cluster will be used by two groups.
 Go to this Google spreadsheet and add your names to one of the available clusters: https://docs.google.com/spreadsheets/d/1SYs7jPPsiMl7pAU14dx_ALenkp1X1YARPmHiKmQqb3w/edit#gid=0

 To access your cluster with SSH, you should use the field PEM key available here https://drive.google.com/drive/folders/1B5GpIfg_WTlWFavSokqN41CvFoEYZNIL